dasein/docker-dev/README.md

 ## Summary

-`Dockulator` is used to bootstrap a docker development environment on OSX.
+`docker-dev` is used to bootstrap a docker development environment on OSX.

 ## License